singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 ---

 At first glance, this problem seems easy: just iterate through the matrix and every time we see a cell with value zero, set its row and column to 0.
-There's one problem with that solution though: when we come across other cells in that row or column, we'll see the zeros and change their row and column to zero.Pretty soon, our entire  matrix will be set to zeros.
+There's one problem with that solution though: when we come across other cells in that row or column, we'll see the zeros and change their row and column to zero.
+Pretty soon, our entire  matrix will be set to zeros.

 One way around this is to keep a second matrix which flags the zero locations.
-We would then do a second pass through the matrix to set the zeros.This would take O(MN) space.
+We would then do a second pass through the matrix to set the zeros.
+This would take O(MN) space.

 Do we really need O(MN) space?
 No. Since we're going  to set the entire row and column to zero, we don't need to track that it was exactly cell[2][4] (row 2, column 4).
-We only need to know that row 2 has a zero somewhere, and column 4 has a zero somewhere.We'll set the entire row and column to zero anyway, so why would we care to keep track of the exact location of the zero?
+We only need to know that row 2 has a zero somewhere, and column 4 has a zero somewhere.
+We'll set the entire row and column to zero anyway, so why would we care to keep track of the exact location of the zero?

 The code below implements this algorithm.
 We use two arrays to keep track of all the rows with zeros and all the columns with zeros.
 We then nullify rows and columns  based  on the values in these arrays.